drajer-health/uds-plus/input/pagecontent/reportingguidance.md

 The Patients for each measure will be qualified and tagged using the initial patient population criteria for the measure.
 When a Patient is qualified for multiple measures, they will be tagged using the [Patient Reporting Parameters](StructureDefinition-uds-plus-patient-reporting-parameters.html) profile.

-If a Health Center chooses to report on measures using aggregate data, the MeasureReport profile should be used to perform aggregate reporting.

 ### Submit De-identified FHIR Resources associated with the Patients for the population